Stable maps to quotient stacks with a properly stable point: Introduction

-We construct the enlargement $\widetilde{\cX}$ of $\cX$ using \cite{ER21}.
+The construction of the enlargement $\widetilde{\cX}$ of $\cX$ is \textit{explicit}, using \cite{ER21}.
 Specifically, the proper Deligne-Mumford stack $\widetilde{\cX}(\cL_{DM})^{ss}_X$ is obtained by the Kirwan desingularization procedure of \cites{ER21,kirwan}.
 For doing so, we define \textit{extended weighted blow-ups}, which are a generalization of weighted blow-ups of \cite{QR}, and the enlargement $\widetilde{\cX}$ of $\cX$ is obtained by performing a sequence of extended weighted blow-ups.